apigee/grass/README.md

     Goto /grass/src/gateway/setup-identity.
     Run setup.sh

-	> When you run the setup.sh script it will ask for your **organization name** on Apigee Edge, the **environment** to setup the Identity solution and the Apigee Edge credentials.
+	> When you run the setup.sh script it will ask for your 'organization name' on Apigee Edge, the 'environment' to setup the Identity solution and the Apigee Edge credentials.
 	> It then creates API service resources (cache resources) ,  a developer (Identity User),  product (Identity App product) and an app (Identity App) for the created developer.
-	> Then it will ask for the **name of the App Services organization** (An app services organization will be created by default when you create an organization on Apigee Edge.
-So the same can be used.) and the **name for the App** to be created on App services.
+	> Then it will ask for the 'name of the App Services organization' (An app services organization will be created by default when you create an organization on Apigee Edge.
+So the same can be used.) and the 'name for the App' to be created on App services.
 	> Post this, the App services will be setup along with 2 custom collections, Consent & SSO (Single Sign-On).
 	> In the end it deploys the Identity API Proxies to your specified organization and deploys to the environment you specified.